pip-services/pip-services-docs/content/en/python/rpc/services/heartbeat_rest_service.md

 Important points

 - The service responds on /heartbeat route (can be changed) with a string with the current time in UTC.
-- This service route can be used to health checks by loadbalancers and container orchestrators.
+- This service route can be used to perform health checks by loadbalancers and container orchestrators.

 ##### Configuration parameters